On Site Assessment And Training Route

 Why Did The CITB Make The OSAT Available?

-The CITB wants to make sure everyone working in the industry meets the standards required to be able to do a good job.
+The Construction Leadership Council (which comprises a Government Minister, senior leaders of some of the biggest construction companies and advisors in specialist areas) and the CITB wants to make sure everyone working in the industry meets the standards required to be able to do a good job.
 That’s why they introduced the Construction Skills Certification Scheme in the first place.
 But there are still tens of thousands of trades still working (and still doing an excellent job) who have never taken a qualification or had their skills assessed.
 It was obvious that a means of assessing how competent people are was needed – hence the OSAT.